anthonydb/practical-sql-2/Chapter_12/README.md

 [PracticalSQL](https://www.nostarch.com/practicalSQL) by Anthony DeBarros is [available from No Starch Press](https://www.nostarch.com/practicalSQL).

-### Chapter 12: Advanced Query Techniques
+### Chapter 11: Working with Dates and Times

-Explains how to use more complex SQL operations, such as subqueries and cross tabulations, and the CASE statement to reclassify values in a data set on temperature readings.
+Explains how to create, manipulate, and query dates and times in your database, including working with time zones, using data on New York City taxi trips and Amtrak train schedules.